 DAS data present significant challenges due to its high-dimensionality, noise levels, and large volume, often surpassing the capabilities of traditional data storage and signal processing capabilities~\cite{Nur_DAS_storage2024,dong2020dassa,Rivet_2021}.
 On the other hand, advanced techniques for data interpretation such as artificial intelligence and ML methods have demonstrated potential in overcoming these challenges for vessel detection~\cite{Malaprade2019, Rivet_2021}, seismic monitoring~\cite{Stork_2020}, and acoustic recognition~\cite{Drylerakis2024source, zhan2024application}.
 Malaprade et al.\cite{Malaprade2019} illustrated the feasibility of ML-based ship detection using frequency band energy plots but were limited by a small dataset (only seven crossings) and sparse experimental details.
 Thiem et al.\cite{Thiem_2023} localized a single passenger ship in a Norwegian fjord using noise-reduction filtering and traveltime inversion, showing good agreement with AIS but focusing on just one vessel type and not assessing other factors like tides or weather.
 Rivet et al.\cite{Rivet_2021} estimated tanker trajectories off Toulon, France, leveraging Doppler effects and simulation models; while results aligned with observations, the study considered only one vessel and lacked broader environmental variability.
 Chen et al.\cite{Chen_2022} deployed a photonic integrated sensing and communication system in the Pearl River estuary, effectively tracking a ferry route, though only one vessel type and route were examined.
 Wienecke et al.\cite{wienecke2023new} detected bottom trawlers via seabed vibrations up to $2.5\,km$ from the cable, but tested no multi-vessel scenarios.
 Similarly, Drylerakis et al.\cite{Drylerakis2024source} used PCA-based denoising to improve signals from a single passing vessel.

 Other works emphasize shorter cable deployments or more constrained tests.
 Dias et al.\cite{dias2014} used a $500\,m$ cable in shallow waters to detect artificial ship noise, while Douglass et al.\cite{Douglass_2023} captured broadband acoustic signals along a $3.5\,km$ long cable and compared DAS responses to hydrophones.
 Paap et al.\cite{paap2025leveragin} demonstrated automatic detection and localization for three specific vessels, achieving good performance but not exploring more diverse vessel types.
+Martins et al.\cite{Martins2026ModelingSurface} also explored physics-based strategies to develop a mathematical framework to derive the hyperbolic vessel moveout equations, yet to be validated as their experimental work is limited to two vessels.
 Shao et al.\cite{shao2025tracking} used Doppler shifts to track ships in a short $180\,m$ river cable deployment; the method aligned well with GPS but only covered three vessel passages.